The world’s first tipping bridge has played a seminal role in the regeneration of Gateshead, and indeed the entire North East.

-To signal the opening of the 126-metre span, a series of narrow-beam metal halide spots highlight the rams, the gradual build up of light adding to the drama of the event.
+The two caissons with their massive hydraulic rams are lit with blue light, which glows through the glass lens of the floor deck revealing the machinery below.
+Signalling the opening of the 126-metre span, a series of narrow-beam metal halide spots highlight these rams, and the gradual build up of light adds to the drama of the event.